 The EDI program provides emerging developers with the tools they need to grow their businesses — including training, technical assistance, mentorship, networking, and potential pathways for financing.

-“Empowering developers is important everywhere, including in the Atlanta metropolitan area, where continued growth is being accompanied by skyrocketing housing prices and an even greater need for more housing throughout the spectrum of affordability,” Mr. Carr said.
+“Helping local developers is important everywhere, including in the Atlanta metropolitan area, where continued growth is being accompanied by skyrocketing housing prices and an even greater need for more housing throughout the spectrum of affordability,” Mr. Carr said.
 “We are proud to join in with the many local stakeholders who have been working to ensure that everyone in Atlanta has the opportunities they deserve in order to thrive.”

 A Need for More Affordable Housing Units in Atlanta